jonatasgrosman/findpapers/README.md

 $ pip install findpapers
 ```

-You can check your findpapers version running:
+You can check your Findpapers version running:

 ```console
 $ findpapers version